NEW

 Max points per dimension — total 100

 Plain EnglishStructure (how clearly the site identifies itself) carries the most weight at 33 pts.
 Content Depth and Semantic Quality are next at 22 pts each.
+All weights are fixed — the same formula runs for every site.

 Structure33 pts